CCSGroupInternational/cf-micro/README.md

-# A Cloud Foundry Compatible Micro Platform
+# A Micro Framework for the Cloud Foundry Platform

-A [Cloud Foundry] compatible platform using low footprint components for the purpose of being used on systems with lower CPU/RAM requirements.
+A micro framework for the [Cloud Foundry] platform, using low footprint components for the purpose of being used on systems with lower CPU/RAM requirements.

 [Cloud Foundry]: https://www.cloudfoundry.org/